 The K3’s ADC volume pot actually feels just a smidgen more robust, and both the gain switch and bass boost feel satisfying as well.

 The original E10K utilized these buttons as well, and overall I think they’re more effective.
-What’s cool about the K5 Pro is that they have already been fitted with some out of the box, and you have 4 more at your disposal that have been included separately if need be.
+What’s cool about the K5 Pro is that they come built-in, and you have 4 more at your disposal that have been included separately if need be.

 There’s a sense that these are indeed quality units that will hold up over time, and also work in a myriad of ways as well.

 Let’s get into some features of both!